julia-kraus/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 2. Final Model Architecture

 The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes, which was implemented in Keras.
+I re-built the convolutional Neural Network that was developed by Nvidia and described in https://devblogs.nvidia.com/deep-learning-self-driving-cars/.
+It consists of 5 convolutional and 5 fully connected layers with a flattening layer in between, see the below graphic:
+Instead of max-pooling, the model uses strided convolution to make the input data smaller.
+The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 28).
 Here is a visualization of the architecture

 ![alt text][image1]